Human Mobility and HIV Program

 Overview

-Mobility can disrupt health care, endanger the health of individuals, and thwart efforts to maintain health care services.
+Mobility can disrupt health care, endanger the health of individuals living with illness, and thwart efforts to contain and treat infectious diseases such as HIV.
 People who are mobile move between locations temporarily, seasonally, or permanently for a range of voluntary and/or involuntary reasons.
-This includes, for example, people who are mobile due to household fluidity, economic opportunity, seasonal work, poverty, homelessness, human trafficking, and those displaced by geopolitical and/or natural events.
-Levels of mobility are currently high and anticipated to increase because of climate change.
-As such, there is a need for research that examines the impact of human mobility on prevention and treatment outcomes in key populations with greater likelihood of acquiring or living with HIV.
+This includes, for example, people who are mobile due to economic opportunity, seasonal work, poverty, homelessness, human trafficking, and those displaced by natural disasters.
+Levels of mobility are currently high and anticipated to increase.
+As such, there is a need for research that examines the impact of human mobility on HIV prevention and treatment outcomes.

 The purpose of this program is to support research that: 1) advances understanding of how human mobility affects engagement with the HIV prevention and care continuum and 2) identifies strategies to address these challenges.
-Research among mobile is populations is encouraged to develop, test, and implement interventions to improve HIV outcomes, and utilize socioecological process models to identify the impacts of lifespan, structural and individual-level factors on HIV outcomes.
-All research should be conducted with stakeholder input and consideration of the ethical, legal, and social challenges associated with studying HIV outbreaks among mobile populations.
+Research among mobile is populations is encouraged to develop, test, and implement interventions to improve HIV outcomes, and utilize socioecological process models to identify the impacts of lifespan, structural, and individual-level factors on HIV outcomes.
+All research should be conducted with stakeholder input and the challenges associated with studying HIV among mobile populations.

 Research Objectives